hydr0nium/hacktools/README.md

-# hacktools
+# hacktools-manager
-Hackktools is a pentest lookup and install tool.
+hxm is a pentest lookup and install tool.
 It can lookup common tools, exploit techniques like GTFOBins and CVE's and install pentest software.

 # TODO